 This activity involved reading a short story.
 But then the child turns up in the story as a detective ...

 31. Upright Creativity

 Writing standing up or composing while you are walking around.
 Writing does not have to be sedentary.
 Some of our most prodigious and creative writers such as Charles Dickens were great walkers.
 And didn’t Virginia Woolf write standing up?

 32. Chaos Notebooks

-We learned that real artists don’t have tidy notebooks.
-You can scrawl any crazy ideas in any way.
+Many artists don’t have tidy notebooks.
+In fact, you can scrawl any crazy ideas in any way.
 Tidy writing and full sentences are banned.
 You can start writing in the middle of your book, or work backwards.
 We can stick in any pictures that we find.
 We make weird diagrams of machines and inventions.
 Creative notebooks are a space to be messy.

 33. Secret productions

 We use codes to keep an idea secret.
 This can involve pictures and symbols.
 This makes our writing feel precious.
 Its revelation is a gift to the world.

 34. Creating our own Newspaper